awsdocs/aws-cdk-guide/v2/serverless_example.md

 ## Deploy and test the app<a name="serverless_example_deploy_and_test"></a>

-Before you can deploy your first AWS CDK app containing a lambda function, you must bootstrap your AWS environment\.
-This creates a staging bucket that the AWS CDK uses to deploy stacks containing assets\.
+Before you can deploy your first AWS CDK app, you must bootstrap your AWS environment\.
+This creates \(among other resources\) a staging bucket that the AWS CDK uses to deploy stacks containing assets\.
 For details, see [Bootstrapping your AWS environment](cli.md#cli-bootstrap)\.
 If you've already bootstrapped, you'll get a warning and nothing will change\.

 ```
 cdk bootstrap aws://ACCOUNT-NUMBER/REGION